 Vitamin B12 cream: 1 study found it helped reduce eczema in adults.
 Vitamin D: Possibly helpful during the winter.
 Vitamin E: Mild positive effect.

-What amino acids are best for eczema?
+What is the best natural supplement for eczema?

 How can I boost my immune system to fight eczema?